jlyang1990/loggle/README.md

 `loggle` has been applied to S&P 500 stock price dataset from 2007 to 2016, where the evolution pattern of relationships between stocks during that period can be revealed.
 Detailed description and analysis of S&P 500 stock price dataset is in `?stockdata`.

+For more details on estimating time-varying graphical models and the package, please refer to: Estimating Time-Varying Graphical Models https://arxiv.org/abs/1804.03811.

 ## Dependencies
 Please make sure to install the following package dependencies before using R package `loggle`.
 R with version later than 3.0.2 is needed.
 ```r